 Last month we introduced the topic of Customer Experience ROI and the complexity of building a good business case for it.
 The Customer Experience business case is strong, but not easy to prove.
-Today we will dive deeper in two big wins of a successful customer experience investment – revenue and customer growth of your business.
+Today we will focus on two big wins of a successful customer experience investment – revenue and customer growth of your business.
+Revenue Growth

 Proving customer experience-driven revenue benefits is a surmountable challenge.
 It is a project that involves team members from each level of your team to engage cross functionally and build a comprehensive analysis with many assumptions and commitments in the future.
 While the doers build financial models, senior leaders need to get buy-in from their peers and put on paper the process and policy changes required for the desired impact of the future employee and customer experience.